ulfschneider/ulf.website/content/posts/agile/2016-04-23-pocket-git-guide.md

 While you are working, Git divides your content into three main sections.
 Your working directory, your staging area (often referred to as _index_) and your committed work.

-- Your working directory is merely the set of files and folders you operate on – your project.
+- Your working directory is merely the set of files and folders you operate on—your project.
 - The staging area is the set of changes which should go into the next commit.
 - Once you commit, Git will take the contents from the staging area and create a snapshot in the Git repository, which is then the committed revision of your project at the time of the commit.

 <figure>
 <img src="/img/blog/git_areas.jpg" />
-<figcaption>Figure: Working – Staging – Committing</figcaption>
+<figcaption>Figure: Working—Staging—Committing</figcaption>
 </figure>

 ## Stage to tell Git what to refer to